theriddler/LGame/README.md

 # LGame
-Alightweight Python implementation of the 'LGame'
+A lightweight Python implementation of the 'LGame'